The Cynet 360 platform is the world’s fastest IR tool and includes automated attack detection and remediationLearn More

 Incident response is an organizational process that allows an organization to respond to cyberattacks.
-The response includes identifying an attack, understand its severity and prioritizing it, investigating to understand the scope of the attack, mitigating the attack, restoring operations, and taking action to ensure the same attack won’t recur.
+The incident response process includes identifying an attack, understanding its severity and prioritizing it, investigating and mitigating the attack, restoring operations, and taking action to ensure it won’t recur.

-A successful incident response process identifies attacks and deals with them as effectively and as early as possible.
-The objective of incident response is to bring the following to a minimum:
+A successful incident response plan aims to identify attacks and deal with them as effectively and as early as possible.
+The objective of an incident response plan is to bring the following to a minimum:

 A strong incident response process can dramatically reduce the damage caused to an organization when disaster strikes.
 An incident response plan helps codify and distribute the incident response plan across the organization.

-Here are a few reasons you must have a strong incident response plan in place:
+Here are the main reasons you must have a strong incident response plan in place:

 To execute an incident response plan, you need an incident response team.
 The following are essential roles within the team—in a large organization the roles may be carried out by full-time employees or entire teams; in smaller organizations, they can be filled by employees with other duties who have a part-time responsibility for incident response.

 When creating your incident response plan, it is useful to follow existing incident response frameworks from leading research institutions.
 There are two commonly used frameworks:

 The table below summarizes the incident response steps recommended by each framework.

 |SANS Incident Response Steps||NIST Incident Response Steps|